✨🎤 The CyberCup Show returns on 13 February 2026!

 • Platform customisation (branding, content, tone)

-Weeks 3-4: Journey & competition configuration
+Weeks 3-4: Journey & Competition Setup

-• Configuration of thematic journeys and difficulty levels
+• Theme journeys and difficulty level settings

-• Setup of competition mechanics (scoring, rankings, durations)
+• Competition mechanics configuration (scoring, rankings, durations)

-Weeks 5-6: Pre-launch communication
+Weeks 5-6: Pre-Launch Communication

-• Teasing campaign for future participants
+• Teaser campaign for future participants

 Week 7: Go-live

-• Platform opened to the entire scope
+• Platform opened to all entities

 • Launch of the first Group competition

-• Continuous user support and animation
+• User support and ongoing engagement

 📊 GROUP RESULTS